calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 I am part of Initial Teacher Training and Education (ITTE) and deliver the PGCE in Secondary Computing for Canterbury Christ Church University.
 I'm going to discuss students retention in the context of teacher training.
 I will describe the withdrawals from the course this year as a case study and attempt to analyse possible actions to improve retention in future years.

 As educators we are under pressure to recruit for our courses.
 Without enrolment our courses and organisation are not financially viable.
 We are also accountable for our retention rates.
 If our retention rates are not in-line with the national average, the OfS may suspend our ability to deliver our courses.
-(OfS 2018) (D2 V)
+(OfS 2018) (D2 IV teaching practice)

 In a drive to recruit more teachers the DfE stated:
 > The process to become a teacher is too complicated and burdensome.
 We will radically simplify the process for becoming a teacher